 When I mention the greatest mystery in history of the world, what comes to your mind?
 Well, as I sat thinking in the early hours I realized there are many mysteries known…or unknown, to mankind, as the case may be.
-I decided to do a quick search, and if you want to fathom a few, have at it here.

 But, like it or not, rejoice over it or not, there is a great mystery that all must eventually contend with for themselves, for there is no getting around it.
 I have been Re-enjoying (I know it’s not a word, but I just made it one- and that is OK, right Kel?)
 God Is In The Manger by Dietrich Bonhoeffer anew this Advent season.
 I am faced with the reality of wrestling with the Great Mystery of God once more, and it never ceases to amaze me.